elandsness/360review/readme.md

 Motivation
 ------------------------------
 The code was written while I was managing a group of supervisors in a technical support center.
-I wanted a tool to allow me to provide meaningful feedback to me employees for their career development.
+I wanted a tool to allow me to provide meaningful feedback to my employees for their career development.

 Installation
 ------------------------------